Braves 1 win from WS after 10-2 win over Dodgers in NLCS G4

 Dustin May, the 23-year-old Texan who has thrown 4 2-3 scoreless innings in three appearances this postseason, will start for the Dodgers with them facing potential elimination.
 Atlanta will likely go with a bullpen day.

 Ozuna had four hits and drove in four runs.
-It was 1-all in the sixth when the Braves scored six times, with Freeman hitting a tiebreaking double and Ozuna following with an RBI double that chased Kershaw.
+It was 1-all in the sixth when the Braves scored six times, with MVP candidate Freddie Freeman hitting a tiebreaking double and Ozuna following with an RBI double that chased Kershaw.

-A night after the Dodgers had a record 11-run first, they managed only one hit — a solo homer by Edwin Ríos — over six innings against 22-year-old rookie right-hander Bryse Wilson in his postseason debut.
+A night after the Dodgers had a record 11-run first, they managed only one hit — a solo homer by Edwin Ríos — over six innings against the 22-year-old Wilson.

 “He was in complete control. ...
 He had a really good look about him.
 He had good tempo, and the stuff was live,” Snitker said.
 “It was huge, a huge effort by him.”